hlascelles/karina_personal_website/_posts/misc/2021-10-06-working-with-me.md

     Similarly, right now I use Signal, because it works for me, but I don't have to do it and I am free to switch to a different instant messaging provider.
     I think we should protect our freedoms.

-    I know you might be thinking "Can you please just install WhatsApp for this one project we are working on together and you don't have to use it for anything else?".
+    I know you might be thinking "Can you please just install WhatsApp for this one project we are working on together and you don't have to use it for anything else?"
-    No, because for that I would need to buy a new phone and a new sim card, as I don't want to compromise the security of my phone.
+    No, because I don't want to compromise the security of my phone.

 5. **Please let me know if it's urgent**